 Please request all medication refills on the patient portal.
 Include the name of the medication along with the strength, the name of the pharmacy and if your child has any medication allergies.
 This information is due every time you request a refill.

 We are now allowed by the State of Georgia to send refills for ADD/ADHD medications directly to the pharmacy.
 Please check with your pharmacy to determine if they will accept.
 If not, in your request please indicate that a paper prescription is needed.
-All paper prescriptions will require a small payment to cover the cost of the expensive security paper required.

 Insurance and Billing